Dorianbse/WS-REACT-NATIVE/README.md

 - `expo init MyReactNativeApp`

-After executing the above command, a folder with specifies name is created.
+After executing the above command, choose the first option "blank" and a folder with specifies name is created.

 #### Step4 - Start react native